-Remarketing and Prospecting Programmatic Ads
+Remarketing and Prospecting Programmatic

 Remarketing and Prospecting

-What’s a *DMP?
+What is a DMP?

 DMPs are software systems and services that gather a variety of data related to digital marketing activities.
 DMPs first analyze data then target, verify and is use it for marketing improvement processes.
 DMPs are the data aggregators that allow Programmatic advertising to target users by behavior and demographics.
 DMPs are responsible for the “creep factor” that you get when ads resonate so well in your feed.